 The presence of AI will assist medical professionals in diagnosing illnesses faster and, using the data collected from AI algorithms, work on finding better solutions.
 Therefore, it becomes essential for healthcare providers/radiologists/pathologists to learn and implement these technologies.

 Here's the bright chance to create your dream career!
-Enroll in the AI and Machine Learning certification courses with Purdue University collaborated with IBM today, and take the first step towards your dream career.
+Enroll in the AI and ML certification courses with Purdue University collaborated with IBM today, and take the first step towards your dream career.

 Opportunities Galore - What’s Your Next Step?